The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-4-project-week/project-week-overview.md

 ## Technical Requirements Checklist

 In order to see how well you're doing with this project, here are all the things we need to see from you.
-If you get all of these, then you know that you're where you need to be\!
+If you get all of these, then you know that you're where you need to be!

 ### Fetching Requirements